rDr4g0n/ToDone-List/readme.md

 * make new timestamp box into a type
 	* create/load configs
 	* persist configs to localstorage
-* make localstorage function safe and more flexible
+* make localstorage interface safe and more flexible
 * local copy of roboto font with more faces
-* android-like notifications (when item added, deleted, etc)
+* android-like notifications (when item added, deleted, etc) with undo option
+* light and dark theme

 BUGS
-* sometimes timestamps dont animate in in the proper order
+* frequently timestamps dont animate in in the proper order

 # V2 stuff
 * optimize render() (request animation frame? synchronize all renders?)